WGBH-MLA/AAPB2/app/views/primary_source_sets/anti-apartheid-movement.md

 - exhibit,civil-rights
 ## Citation

 Breakstone, Joel.
-"The Anti-Apartheid Movement in the United States."
-WGBH and the Library of Congress. https://americanarchive.org/primary_source_sets/anti-apartheid-movement.
+"The Anti-Apartheid Movement in the United States" WGBH and the Library of Congress. https://americanarchive.org/primary_source_sets/anti-apartheid-movement.

 ## Guid
 ## Cliptime